-Trying to tease apart everything that’s happened since North Carolina Republicans re-drew legislative maps to favor their party is mind-numbing.
+Gerrymandering is arguably the hottest topic in North Carolina politics.
+But trying to tease apart everything that’s happened since North Carolina Republicans re-drew legislative maps to favor their party is mind-numbing.

-But with redistricting continually back in the headlines, we’re giving it a shot.
+With gerrymandering continually back in the headlines, we’re giving it a shot.

 The story has followed a winding course through the court system.
 None of it is simple.
 All of it is interconnected.
 Most of it is still up in the air.